mekarpeles/quintet/README.md

 > The Oracle is Death, where souls speak no more.
 > Your final breath she seals, beneath the Orbis core.

+## Nations

+* The Red Shepherds (The Reds, The Plague): The aggressive, growing force, akin to a WW2 Axis.
+They believe in forced unity and assimilation, driven by a conviction that only their path leads humanity to its full potential, conquering weakness, isolation, and apathy.
+They see the other factions as having failed or holding humanity back.
+* The Nation of Tura (The Turans): A once-dominant power, now clearly losing ground to the Reds, reminiscent of a Greco-Roman empire past its prime.
+* The Wess (of Wessland): A staunchly isolationist faction, likened to Australia, who oppose both the Reds and Tura, striving to remain neutral but firm in their convictions.
+* The (not so) Freefolk: Disparate towns and cities, historically removed, but now in the Reds' path (like the Americas).
+They are not disunited, but less driven by ambition and more of practicality.
+They have suffered attacks from the Turans and are seen now by the Reds as squandering potential through indifference and lack of discipline.

 ## Pallet

 * **Teamwork and Genuine Connection**: The understanding that resistance is a collective endeavor, deeply rooted in the powerful bonds forged when people face dire circumstances together.